bkaracsony/pulse/README.md

-pulse
+Kanoc
 =====

-Addon for hungarian army in eRepublik.
+Addon for Gabor Aron Tuzerei army in eRepublik.